hn303/30DayMapChallenge-Bot/README.md

 ### Map Wall

-There are 7569 maps included in a 87*87 grid.
-You can find the graph above (with white and black background).
-The sperated maps(resized) can be found in `.\maps` folder.
-Since the maps were collected automatically from media url in tweet metadata, you can find some 'noise' or duplicate images in the map wall.
+The grid graph (87*87) includes 7569 maps.
+The seperated maps(resized) can be found in `.\maps` folder.
+Since the maps were automatically collected from media url in tweets' metadata, you may find a few 'noise' or duplicate images.

 ![images](./mapwall_white_64.jpg)